Crystalwarrior/KFO-Server/README.md

 * **iclock**
     - Changes the IC lock status of the current area.
     - If the area has an IC lock, only GMs and above will be able to send IC messages.
+* **iclock_bypass* "ID"
+    - Grants/revokes of an IC lock bypass to the target.
+    - Targets with an IC lock bypass may talk in an area whose IC chat is locked.
+This effect disappears automatically as soon as they move area or their IC chat is unlocked.
 * **judgelog** "area"
     - Lists the last 20 judge actions performed in the given area (or current area if not given).
     - Each entry includes the time of execution, client ID, character name, client IPID and the judge action performed.